-National Youth Leadership Training (NYLT) is an exciting, action-packed program designed to provide 13 to 20 year old youth members of BSA.
-The Course Director for this year’s course is Tom Sawyer and will be held at Hope Haven in Virginia Beach on the weekends of March 17-19 & March 24-26.
-NOTE: Registration and payment for the 2017 course will be done online using the council’s new Tentaroo registration system.
-You may pay with a credit card or by electronic check (e-check).
+National Youth Leadership Training (NYLT) is an exciting, action-packed program designed for 13 to 20 year old youth members of BSA .
+The Course Director/NYLT Scoutmaster for this year’s course is Kelly Thorp and will be held at Izaak Walton League camp in Chesapeake on the weekends of March 2-4 & March 9-11.
+NOTE: Registration and payment for the 2018 course will be done online using the council’s new online registration system.
+You may pay with a credit card.

 To find out what you need to know about attending the course, how to contact the Course Director and other information, click “+” in each section below.

 NYLT is an exciting, action-packed program designed to provide 13 to 20-year-old youth members of BSA with leadership skills and experience they can use in their home units and in other situations demanding leadership of self and others.
 The term “Servant Leadership” and “Be, Know, Do” will be reinforced throughout the course.

 NYLT is open to all youth (male and female) in crews, ships and troops.
 Youth leaders will become part of a Model Troop.
 Upon arrival to the course, each Scout will be assigned to a patrol of 6 – 8 youth with diverse backgrounds, but similar in age.
 They will take part in many activities including an outpost hike and campout.